 Thank you for your interest in becoming a leader for the First-Year Outdoor Program!
 Since 1979, FOP has worked to provide fun, inspiring, and safe pre-orientation trips for incoming first-year students using the lakes, mountains, and trails all over New England.
 We owe most of our success to our wonderful leader community.
-This past year, 454 incoming first-year students (FOPpers) participated in 50 trips led by 106 students leaders across 5 states!
+In 2019, 454 incoming first-year students (FOPpers) participated in 50 trips led by 106 student leaders across 5 states!

 The mission of FOP is to provide group activities that promote the development of social support and self-awareness for first-year students, and leadership development for members of the Harvard community.
 The central values of FOP are compassion, the equality and intrinsic worth of all people regardless of identity, commitment to inclusive community-building, and responsible stewardship of the lands our program uses.
 FOP is dedicated to supporting a community of leaders with many different identities, backgrounds, and experiences.